 Customers with loads in excess of 500 kW would be required either to purchase directly from the market or to choose from the utility default options specified in Section 2, effective January 1, 2003.
-Core election must occur by October 2002.
-A noncore customer electing core service after October 2002 would be required to give 12 months’ notice; during the 12-month period, the customer would have available the other noncore options enumerated in Section 2.
+The deadline to choose core election would be October 1, 2002, with the choice becoming effective on January 1, 2003.
+A noncore customer electing core service after October 1, 2002 would be required to give 12 months’ advance notice; during the 12-month period, the customer would have available the other noncore options enumerated in Section 2.

-1.2 Customers with loads between 20-500 kW would be permitted to purchase directly from the market or choose from the utility default options specified in Section 2.
-Customers would be required to provide 120 days’ notice of departure from core service and must make a final election not later than January 1, 2004.
+1.2 Customers with loads between 20-500 kW would be permitted to purchase directly from the market or to choose from the utility default options specified in Section 2.
+Customers would be required to provide 120 days’ notice of departure from core service and must make a final election not later than January 1, 2004 or default to core service for a fixed term.

-1.3 The dates stated above for the implementation of this direct access would be delayed by three months at a time in the absence of viable wholesale and retail markets.
+1.3 The dates stated above for the implementation of this direct access program would be delayed by three months at a time in the absence of viable wholesale and retail markets.
 The wholesale market would be deemed to be viable upon achieving a 15% summer reserve margin with the Western States Coordinating Council.
 The California Public Utilities Commission would issue a decision on retail market viability not later September 1, 2002.
 Upon certification of retail market viability by the CPUC and the achievement of the target reserve margin, the transition would occur.

-1.4 Prior to the transition date, users who consume more than 20kW may engage in direct access subject to a reasonable application of nonbypassable charges.
+1.4 Prior to the transition date, users who consume more than 20kW may engage in direct access subject to payment of applicable nonbypassable charges.

 1.5 The right to engage in direct access, as provided here, shall be established by law.